 We agree with the trial court's conclusion that the City Council had authority to terminate Moliere and, therefore, voting to fire Moliere was not itself an ultra vires act on the part of any individual City Council member.
 The City Council was authorized to, and did, terminate Moliere for his undisputed violation of city policy.
-But Moliere separately argues that the City Council violated his due process rights by failing to follow the statutory process governing complaints against law enforcement officers.
-See Tex.
-Gov't Code §§ 614.021-.023 (outlining certain procedures for handling complaints against police officers); see also Chambers-Liberty Cntys.
+But Moliere separately asserted that the City Council violated his due process rights by failing to follow the disciplinary procedures in the police department's policy manual as well as the statutory process governing complaints against law enforcement officers.
+See TEX.
+GOV'T CODE §§ 614.021-.023 (outlining certain procedures for handling complaints against police officers); see also Chambers-Liberty Cntys.
 Navigation Dist. v.
 State, 575 S.W.3d 339, 348 (Tex.
 2019) ("[G]overnmental immunity does not bar a suit that seeks to bring government officials into compliance with statutory or constitutional provisions.").

-The trial court never addressed whether Moliere alleged a valid due process claim.
-Nor did the court of appeals.
-We therefore remand this case to the trial court for further proceedings with respect to Moliere's due process claim against the City Council members, assuming they have been properly served.
+The trial court dismissed all of Moliere's claims, including his due process claim, and Moliere separately complained of the dismissal of that claim on appeal.
+But the court of appeals did not reach that issue.
+We therefore remand this case to the court of appeals for further proceedings with respect to Moliere's due process claim.
 See Rattray v.
 City of Brownsville, 662 S.W.3d 860, 869-70 (Tex.
 2023) ("[A]s a prudential matter, the law is typically better served when the lower courts review a legal issue before this Court does.").

-For the foregoing reasons, and without hearing oral argument, see Tex.
-R. App.
-P. 59.1, we grant the petition for review, reverse the judgment of the court of appeals, and remand the case to the trial court for further proceedings.
+For the foregoing reasons, and without hearing oral argument, see TEX.
+R. APP.
+P. 59.1, we grant the petition for review, reverse the judgment of the court of appeals, and remand the case to the court of appeals for further proceedings.

-OPINION DELIVERED: November 1, 2024
+OPINION DELIVERED: December 13, 2024